-The above petition was delivered into the hands of their Lordships, who were kind enough, in the space of some few months afterwards, without hearing, to order me 50l. sterling [351] ferling-that is, 181. wages for the time (upwards of four months) I acted a faithful part in their fervice.
-Certainly the fum is more than a free negro would have had in the western colonies!!!
-From that period to the present time my life has passed in an even tenor, and great part of my study and attention has been to assist in the cause of my much injured countrymen.
-March the 21st, 1788, I had the honour of presenting the Queen with a petition on behalf of my African brethren, which was received most graciously by Her Majesty: To the QUEEN's most Excellent Majesty.
-MADAM, Your Majesty's well known benevolence and humanity embolden me to approach your royal presence, trusting that the obscurity of my situation will not prevent your Majesty from attending to the sufferings for which I plead.
-Yet I do not folicit your royal pity for my own distress; my sufferings, although numerous, are in a measure forgotten.
-I supplicate • At the request of some of my most particular friends I take the liberty of inserting it here. your [352] your Majesty's compassion for millions of my African countrymen, who groan under the lash of tyranny in the West Indies.
+The above petition was delivered into the hands of their Lordships, who were kind enough, in the space of some few months afterwards, without hearing, to order me 501.
+Sterling-that is 181. wages for the time (upwards of sour months) I acted a faithful part in their service.-Certainly the sum is more than a free negro would have had in the western colonies!!!
+From that period to the present time my life has passed in an even tenor, and great part of my study and attention has been to assist in the cause of my much injuried countrymen.
+March the 21st, 1788, I had the honour of prefenting the Queen with a petition on behalf of my African brethren, which was received most graciously by her Majesty; To the QUEEN's Most Excellent Majesty.

+Madam,

+Your Majesty's well known benevolence and humanity embolden me to approach your royal presence, trusting that the obscurity of my situation will not prevent your Majesty from attending to the sufferings for which I plead.

+At the request of some of my most particular friends I take the liberty of inserting it here.

+Yet

+[352]

+Yet I do not folicit your royal pity for my own distres: my sufferings, although numerous, are in a measure forgotton.
+I supplicate your Majesty's campassion for millions of my African countrymen, who groan under the

+lath of tyranny in the West Indies.
-The oppression and cruelty exercised to the unhappy negroes there, have at length reached the British legislature, and they are now deliberating on its redress; even several persons of property in slaves in the West Indies, have petitioned parliament against its continuance, sensible that it is as impolitic as it is unjust-and what is inhuman must ever be unwise.
-Your Majesty's reign has been hitherto distinguished by private acts of benovolence and bounty; surely the more extended the misery is, the greater claim it has to your Majesty's compassion, and the greater must be your Majesty's pleasure in administering to its relief.
-I presume, therefore, gracious Queen, to implore your interposition with your royal consort, in favour of the wretched Africans; that, by your Majesty's benevolent influence, a period may now be put to their misery; and that they may be raised from the condition of brutes, to which they are at present degraded, to the rights and situation of freemen, and admitted to partake of the blessings of your Majesty's happy government; [353] for shall your Majesty enjoy the heart-felt pleasure of procuring happiness to millions, and be rewarded in the grateful prayers of themselves, and of their posterity.

-And may the all-bountiful Creator shower on your Majesty, and the Royal Family, every blessing that this world can afford, and every sulness of joy which divine revelation has promised us in the next.
-I am your Majesty's most dutiful and devoted fervant to command, GUSTAVUS VASSA, The Oppressed Ethiopian.
+The oppression and cruelty exercised to the unhappy negroes there, have at length reached the British legislature, and they are now deliberating on its redress; even several persons of property in slaves in the West Indies have petitioned parliament against its continuance, sensible that it is as impositic as it is unjust and what is inhuman must ever be unwise.
+Your majesty's reign has been hitherto distinguished by private acts of benevolence and bounty; surely the more extended the mifery is, the greater claim it has to your Majesty's compassion, and the greater must be your majesty's pleasure in administering to its relief.
+I presume, therefore, gracious Queen, to implore your interposition with your royal consort, in favour of the wretched Africans; that, by your Majesty's benevolent influence, a period may now be put to their misery; and that they may be raised from the condition of brutes, to which they are at present degraded, to the rights and situation of men, and be admitted to partake of the blessings of his $\begin{bmatrix} 353 \end{bmatrix}$ his Majesty's happy government; so shall your Majesty enjoy the heart-felt pleasure of procuring happiness to millions, and be rewarded in the grateful prayers of themselves, and of their posterity.
+And may the all-bountiful Creator shower on your Majesty, and the Royal Family, every bleffing that this world can afford, and every fulness of joy which divine revelation has promised us in the next.
+I am your Majesty's most dutiful and devoted fervant to command, GUSTAVUS VASSA.
+The oppressed Ethiopian.

-No. 53, Baldwin's Gardens.
+No. 53, Baldwin's-Gardens.